whosonfirst/whosonfirst-properties/properties/statoids/README.md

 ## country

-Country code, represented using the ISO 3166-1 code.
+Level-1 administrative code that approximates Who's On First country placetype level, defined by Statoids and represented using the ISO 3166-1 code.

 ## dial